moonrailgun/icon-generator/README.md

 ## Usage
 1. Launch the site and drag an image onto the upload card (or click to choose a file).
-2. Wait for processing—previews will populate for every macOS size.
+2. Wait for processing—previews will populate for every MacOS size.
 3. Download:
    - **Iconset zip**: Contains all PNG variants + `Contents.json`.
    - **ICNS file**: Ready to drop into your app bundle.